josh-collinsworth/joco-sveltekit/src/lib/content/posts/productivity.md

 Not for your company, if it's severing its own developer pipeline, and all its engineering output is essentially a regression to the mean.

 If all we're doing is using the same AI tools every other company's also using, our software is nothing special under the hood.
-In that case, we'd need to lean heavily on other differentiators—marketing, design, customer service, etc.—
+In that case, we'd need to lean heavily on other differentiators; marketing, design, customer service, etc.—

 —But we're not.
 We're outsourcing all of those to AI, too.